elixir-lang/elixir-lang.github.com/getting-started/keywords-and-maps.markdown

 ** (KeyError) key :c not found in: %{2 => :b, :a => 1}
 ```

+This syntax has one large benefit in that it raises if the key does not exist in the map.
+Sometimes the Elixir compiler may even warn too.
+This makes it useful to get quick feedback and spot bugs and typos early on.

 Elixir developers typically prefer to use the `map.field` syntax and pattern matching instead of the functions in the `Map` module when working with maps because they lead to an assertive style of programming.
 [This blog post by José Valim](https://dashbit.co/blog/writing-assertive-code-with-elixir) provides insight and examples on how you get more concise and faster software by writing assertive code in Elixir.

 ## `do`-blocks and keywords